3poundstomatoes(use as many tomatoes as you would like to process)

 Slice tomatoes as uniformly as possible to a maximum of 1/4" thickness.

-If using olive oil, herbs, and salt before dehydrating, put the tomatoes in a bowl, add the oil, herbs, and salt on top of the tomatoes, and toss gently to coat.
+If using olive oil, herbs, and salt before dehydrating, place tomatoes in a bowl, drizzle with oil, and sprinkle with salt and herbs.
+Toss gently to coat.

 Spread the tomato slices on dehydrator sheets in a single layer.